MilesOkeefe/TwitterNarcissus/readme.md

 There really is no point.

-But hey, it's a $6 domain and 5 hours of my time.

 PS: Twitter inc, if you feel this infringes on your trademark, contact me and I'll take it down ASAP.